l00nix/lanyon/_includes/content_the-lim-raspberry-pi-cluster-tray.md

 The problem with the original prototype was that it was too big to be printed on a standard 3D printer surface.
 It had to be printed in two pieces and then glued together.

 Another improvement for the next iteration of the Pi Tray was that it was only designed with mounting holes for the LiM cluster board.
-So another guy on [Upwork](https://www.upwork.com/freelancers/sergeylosk){:target="_blank"}  helped me design the next iteration of the Pi Tray.
+So another guy, Sergiy L., on [Upwork](https://www.upwork.com/freelancers/sergeylosk){:target="_blank"} helped me design the next iteration of the Pi Tray.
 This time I had it designed it to fit on a standard 3D printer surface (220mmx220mmx250mm) as well as it should have mounting options for not only the LiM cluster board but also a Raspberry Pi 4B.

 | Pi Tray v2 drawing| Pi Tray v2 3 levels drawing |
 | -------- | -------- |